jhoestje/rag_langchain_document/SpringBatchPgaiApp/README.md

 3. DocumentReader reads the specified file
 4. DocumentProcessor processes the file content
 5. DocumentWriter stores the document in the database
+6. After processing:
-6. After successful processing, the file is moved to the output directory
+   - If successful: the file is moved to the output directory
+   - If failed: the file is moved to the failed directory

 This architecture ensures that each file is processed independently, providing better isolation and error handling.
 Moving processed files prevents duplicate processing and maintains a clean workflow.